craiggrummitt/ActionSwift3/readme.md

 ActionSwiftSK is a sample project that you can play with ActionSwift3.
 Start with taking a look at GameViewController.swift.
 GameViewController does the following:

 1. Sets up the stage.
-2. Creates a sprite that draws a circle and a rectangle.
+2. Creates a 'play' sprite that draws a circle containing a triangle.
+3. Creates a 'stop' sprite that draws a rectangle containing a rectangle.
-3. Creates a movieclip that displays textures defined by an array of strings referring to the images in the folder 'images.atlas'.
+4. Creates a movieclip that displays textures defined by an array of strings referring to the images in the folder 'images.atlas'.
-4. Shows how to create an event listener by setting up a drag-drop operation.
+5. Shows how to create an event listener by setting up clicks on all three sprites.
+The stop and play sprites 'stop' and 'play' the movieclip.
+Touching the movieclip activates a drag-drop operation.

 ![screenshot.png](screenshot.png)